 The Fused Glass Coaster Project

-For the coaster project you will need a pen and some blank paper, a glasscutter, a working kiln, some kiln wash or fiber paper, and about half a square foot of glass for each coaster you wish to make.
+For the coaster project you will need a glass cutter, a working kiln, some kiln wash or fiber paper, and about half a square foot of glass for each coaster you wish to make.
 You can choose any glass colors and textures you like.
-Note also that a "coaster" and a "glass tile" use basically the same process.
-The bottom of this page has some specific information about glass tiles.
+Note also that a “coaster” and a “glass tile” use basically the same process.

 DESIGNING THE COASTER